 - Consider other student loan repayment and forgiveness options

 After you submit the public service Employment Certification form, your loan servicer should tell you whether your employer meets the requirements for PSLF.

-However, in new legal filings, the Dept. of Education stated it has never issued approvals to participate in its Public Service Loan Forgiveness program, according to the American Bar Association.
+In legal filings in 2017, however, the Department of Education stated it has never issued approvals to participate in its Public Service Loan Forgiveness program, according to the American Bar Association.

 In December 2016, the American Bar Association filed a suit against the Department of Education.
 According to a statement, the ABA sued because the Dept. of Education started to disqualify some of those who were already approved for the PSLF program.

-The ABA suit aimed to hold the Dept. of Education to the initial employer certifications sent through FedLoan.
-But in its response, the Dept. of Education seems to make it clear that such certifications are not official approvals for PSLF.
-The FedLoan letters do not guarantee in advance that payments qualify for forgiveness.
+The ABA suit aimed to hold the Dept. of Education to the initial employer certifications.
+But in its response, the Dept. of Education seemed to say that such certifications were not official approvals for PSLF.
+The letters did not guarantee in advance that payments qualify for forgiveness.